brainlid/sing/README.md

 - add `assign_sounds` to mount in LiveView
 - add `priv/static/audio/` and some audio files.
 - update `lib/sing_web.ex` to add `audio` to the list
-- add code in `index.ex`
+- add sound related code in `index.ex`
+- add sound related code in `index.html.heex`
 - add delayed sound event pushed from server.

 **Notes:**
-- In a real application, could use Ecto schemas to validate the input and limits.
-Keeping it simple.
+In a real application, could use Ecto schemas to validate user inputs and limits.
+This is trying to keep the demo as simple as possible.